All Products

 JSONB

-Other extension information, such as Query Queue and Serverless Computing.
+Other extended information.
+Records extended information such as Query Queue and Serverless Computing.

 • serverless_computing_source: The source of the SQL statement.
-It indicates that the SQL statement is executed using Serverless Computing resources.
+It indicates that the SQL statement was executed using Serverless Computing resources.
 Valid values:

-• query_queue: All SQL statements in the specified query queue are executed using Serverless Computing resources.
+• query_queue: All SQL statements in the specified query queue are executed by Serverless resources.
 For more information, see Use Serverless Computing resources to execute queries in a query queue.

-• query_queue_rerun: The SQL statement is automatically re-run on Serverless resources based on the large query control feature of Query Queue.
+• query_queue_rerun: The SQL statement was automatically rerun using Serverless resources by the large query control feature of Query Queue.
 For more information, see Large query control.

-• query_id_of_triggered_rerun: This field exists only when serverless_computing_source is set to query_queue_rerun.
+• query_id_of_triggered_rerun: This field exists only when serverless_computing_source is query_queue_rerun.
 It indicates the original query ID of the rerun SQL statement.

 Empty.